-The purpose of the Ophthalmology Mass Spectrometry Core Facility is to provide state-of-the-art mass spectrometry services to bonafide researchers at the University of Miami and its surrounding educational and health care institutions.
-This facility provides various types of techniques such as qualitative and quantitative proteomics, lipidomics, and metabolomics.
-The priority of the facility is to serve UM researchers followed by others.
+The purpose of the Ophthalmology Mass Spectrometry Core Facility is to provide state-of-the-art mass spectrometry services to researchers at the University of Miami and its surrounding educational and health care institutions.
+This facility provides various types of techniques, including qualitative and quantitative proteomics, lipidomics, and metabolomics.
 We employ a fee-based service model and book the instruments on a first come first serve basis.
+NEI-R01 funded investigators have priority of access to the facility.

 We accept work from outside institutions.
 Currently, the charges for outside institutions are the same as the charges for services to UM Researchers.
 Outside institutions are strongly encouraged to inquire about our services.